kakshak07/Frequency-response-characterization-of-CNNs/README.md

 c.
 Gaussian Filter with Sigma = 4<br>
 d.
 Gaussian Filter subtracting from orginal image (sigma = 2)<br>
 e.
 Gaussian Filter subtracting from orginal image (sigma = 4)<br>
+f.
+CIFAR-10 with Fourier Transform and visualizing its frequency of trained model.<br>
 Similar is the structure in Fashion_MNIST folder

 <br>